bernardpeh/practical-symfony-3/manuscript/Chapter_3.md

 So that we speak the same language throughout the book, we need a dev (development) environment that it is consistent in everyone's host.
 We will use [docker](https://www.docker.com/) for this purpose.

-The idea is to do **actual coding in your host** (main operating system) and let docker runs the NGINX web server, and DB (MYSQL).
-Note that 99% of the time, you don't need to touch the docker instances except to make sure that they are all up and running.
+The idea is to do **actual coding in your host** (main operating system) and let docker other services like the web server, MYSQL ... etc. Note that 99% of the time, you don't need to touch the docker instances except to make sure that they are all up and running.

 ## Installation